 One monetary award given to outstanding junior or senior physics majors or co-majors.
 The award is based on academic achievement.
 The Department Awards Committee makes selection based on academic records.
 The scholarship may not be offered every year.

 This award is given to physics or computer science student.
 The awardee will be selected by College of Liberal Arts and Sciences, and is usually given to an incoming freshman student or transfer student.

 The amound of the award is based on a percentage of the current market value of investments.
 The award winner must be a U.S. citizen, Iowa resident, and demonstrate financial need.

 Supports general department awards for undergraduates based on superior academic performance.

 Mal Iles was an ISU physics undergraduate and graduate student and Ames laboratory scientist from 1973-1983.
 Mal died suddenly and unexpectedly of an epileptic attack in May 1983.
 He was unusually innovative and inventive person in both his scientific and non-scientific activities.
-His scientific interests included large-scale energy storage and space colonization, while his non-scientific concerns included journalism, mountain climbing and the Liberation Party.
-The Iles Award is to honor the memory of Mal Iles by awarding each year $1200 cash grants to physical science and engineering undergraduate students who show unusual interest in innovations and inventions.
+His scientific interests included large-scale energy storage and space colonization, while his non-scientific concerns included journalism, mountain climbing and the Libertarian Party.
+The award is to honor the memory of Mal Iles by awarding each year $1,500 cash grants to physical science and engineering undergraduate students who show unusual interest in innovations and inventions.

 Students submit a two-page application to a department committee.
 Academic course grades and financial need are not consideration for this award.
-More than on award may be presented in a given year.
+More than one award may be presented in a given year.